beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 {% include question.html content='
 Questions:<br>
 1. What does TempEst estimate the rate to be?
 Does this seem sensible?<br>
-2. When does TempEst estimate the origin of the outbreak?<br>
+2. What is the estimated tMRCA?<br>
 3. Is there good temporal signal?
 '%}